atyryshkina/algorithm-performance-analysis/README.md

 The most comprehensive survey of runtime prediction models was done by [Hutter et al.](https://doi.org/10.1016/j.artint.2013.10.003) In 2014.
 In the paper, they compared 11 regressors including ridge regression, neural networks, Gaussian process regression, and random forests.
 They did not include PQR tree in their evaluations.
 They found that the random forest outperforms the other regressors in nearly all runtime prediction assessments and is able to handle high dimensional data without the need of feature selection.

 In our paper, we verify that random forests are the best model for the regression, adding two popular ensemble methods to the comparison.
-We discuss the merits of quantile regression forests, as an API and present a practical approach for determining an appropriate walltime with the use of a classifier.
+We consider the use of quantile regression and classification for walltime and maximum memory usage estimation.
+Finally, we discuss [dicuss -> test once we get euro data] the plausibility of an API that provides resource use estimation for Galaxy jobs.

 ## Overview of Data